How to Stack a Layer Cake with Filling

 Why is stacking a layer cake with filling different than without?

-If you have a soft filling like caramel sauce, jam, compote, lemon curd, chocolate ganache sauce… these are all soft and somewhat runny.
+If you have a soft filling like Homemade True Caramel Sauce, jam, compote, Homemade Organic Lemon Curd With Egg Yolks, Homemade Caramel Sauce with Bone Broth, Gingerbread Caramel Sauce, or Homeamde Chocolate Ganache these are all soft and somewhat runny.
 So, if you stack a cake and just slap these things into the middle, they will run out the sides of your cake and also cause the layers to slide.

 What is the trick to stacking a layer cake with filling?